Glory (soundtrack)

-Glory: Original Motion Picture Soundtrack is the soundtrack to the 1989 film of the same name directed by Edward Zwick and featured musical score composed, conducted and orchestrated by James Horner in association with the Boys Choir of Harlem.
-The score met with critical acclaim, being assessed as one among Horner's best works, it received a nomination for Golden Globe Award for Best Original Score and won Grammy Award for Best Instrumental Composition Written for a Motion Picture or for Television in 1991.
+Glory: Original Motion Picture Soundtrack is the soundtrack to the 1989 film of the same name directed by Edward Zwick, featuring a musical score composed, conducted and orchestrated by James Horner in association with the Boys Choir of Harlem.
+The score was met with critical acclaim, being assessed as one among Horner's best works; it received a nomination for the Golden Globe Award for Best Original Score and won the Grammy Award for Best Instrumental Composition Written for a Motion Picture or for Television in 1991.

 The original score was first issued by Virgin Records on January 11, 1990.
 The initial release only consisted twelve tracks—seven in "Side A" and five in "Side B"—omitting the full score in its entirety, which resulted in several bootleg recordings of the full score.
-On September 14, 2021, La-La Land Records released the "expanded edition" of the soundtrack which contained the full score, with the tracks featured in the initial release and alternative cues of the score.
+On September 14, 2021, La-La Land Records released the "expanded edition" of the soundtrack which contains the full score, with the tracks featured in the initial release and alternative cues of the score.

 Background

-Horner recalled in the speech to University of California, Los Angeles in 1992 saying that Zwick wanted a civil war score where he would write most of the themes on the piano.
+Horner recalled in a speech to University of California, Los Angeles in 1992 saying that Zwick wanted a Civil War score where he would write most of the themes on the piano.
 He wrote a "beautiful" theme which Zwick felt that it was in a wrong film, set for Summer of '42 (1971) but Horner did not see it as a love theme and instead as a yearning theme.
 Horner used brass themes to capture the war sequences, and the Los Angeles choral group Boys Choir of Harlem performed the score for most of the tracks.